HS remission: Bacteriophage therapy & Intermittent fasting

 When it comes to a condition like HS, remission is something one dreams of.
 Patients rarely look so far as asking for a cure, but simply finding ways to cope with the symptoms is seen as a blessing.
 Every little bit that helps ease the pain, discomfort and allows HS patients to experience that ordinary type of life is something each patient hopes every day will bring.
 Such days are counted and each HS patient wishes for those normal boring days to extend to as many days as possible.
 That is remission for a patient with Hidradenitis suppurativa.
 That is my HS remission.
 To get as many ordinary, boring and normal days as possible.

-Today, my HS is remission and I am up keeping my 8 hours Intermittent fasting routine.
-I am taking the remaining phages I have whenever I have a flare and also applying phages directly onto the HS flares.
-The inflammations barely ever open, so I found that steaming the skin and allowing the pores to open and then applying the bandage with the phages, helps increase the chances of the phages getting to the infection site.
+Today, my HS is in remission and I am keeping up my 8-hour Intermittent fasting routine.
+I don’t know how long this state may last, but I am taking the remaining phages I have whenever I have a flare and also applying phages directly onto the HS flares.
+The inflammations barely ever open, so I found that steaming the skin and allowing the pores to open, and then applying the bandage with the phages, helps increase the chances of the phages getting to the infection site.
 However, since my Hidradenitis suppurativa is stage 3 and I have deeper interconnected tunnels, in some cases no amount of steam will help the bacteriophages to get to the location.

-There is still a lot we do not know about Hidradenitis suppurativa, and even more we are yet to discover about the world of bacteriophages.
-From my own personal experience, phages hold a lot of potential not only for our health but play a crucial role in the environment.
+There is still a lot we do not know about Hidradenitis suppurativa, and even more, we are yet to discover about the world of bacteriophages.
+From my own personal experience, phages hold a lot of potentials not only for our health but plays a crucial role in the environment.
 If you are interested to learn more about bacteriophages, you can find articles from a diversity of fields on Bacteriophage.news.